Michelle Phillips: 1994–present: Television and film

 Phillips played Laura Collins in the television drama film No One Would Tell (1996), and also supplied the voice of Raven, a television host, on Ralph Bakshi's HBO animated series Spicy City (1997).
 Beginning in 1997, she portrayed Abby Malone, mother of Valerie Malone (Tiffani Thiessen) on Fox's Beverly Hills, 90210, and in the same year reprised her role of Anne Matheson in the television film Knots Landing: Back to the Cul-de-Sac.

 Having split with Tozer in 1996, Phillips began dating plastic surgeon Steven Zax in 1999.
-From 1999 to 2000, she had a guest role on the television series The Magnificent Seven, on which she played Maude Standish, the mother of one of the Seven.
+Zax was a divorced father of three sons from his marriage to Corinna Tsopei.
+From 1999 to 2000, Phillips had a guest role on the television series The Magnificent Seven, on which she played Maude Standish, the mother of one of the Seven.
 After the millennium, Phillips continued to occasionally appear in films.
 She had a supporting role in the comedy Jane White Is Sick & Twisted (2002), the controversial gay-themed drama Harry + Max (2004), and as a waitress in the independent comedy Unbeatable Harold (2006).
 Between 2001 and 2004, Phillips also appeared on television in a recurring role on The WB drama 7th Heaven as Lily Jackson, sister of family matriarch Annie Jackson Camden (Catherine Hicks).

 In 2009, Phillips appeared at the annual TV Land Awards for the 30th-year celebration of Knots Landing.
 She also appeared in a minor role in the Norwegian historical film Betrayal, which chronicles the German occupation of Norway.

 In 2017, Zax, Phillips's long-term partner of eighteen years, died.
 In 2019, Phillips appeared as an interview subject in Andrew Slater's Echo in the Canyon, a documentary on the Laurel Canyon music scene of the 1960s.